AlexLewis10/CV/README.md

 - Covering areas including but not limited to: JavaScript Developers, UX Designers, Architects, Business Analysts     and Project Managers
 - Gaining understanding of the subject matter in order to be informed and therefore adding value for candidates and clients alike.
 - Taking techincal briefings from hiring managers.
 Giving feedback on specifications and throughout the process as to what could be achieved in the market considering the given parameters.
-- Forging a succesful career in an industry where only 1 in 6 make it beyond the first 6 months in the job.
 - A consistently high biller, generating in excess of £700k across 5 years.
 - Progressed from a resourcing role in to a senior position where I was responsible for managing and mainting relationships on important accounts.
 - Playing a key role in the internal hiring process.
 Testing prospective employees for aptitude as well as      interpesonal skills.
 Gained a reputation for using curveball questions effectively in order to provoke       interesting topics of conversation that wouldn't normally be discussed in interviews.

+### Camden Head October 2014 - February 2015
+**Bar Work**

 ### Football Radar May 2014 - September 2014
 **Football Watcher**
+- Watching live football matches gathering in-play statistics.

 ## Hobbies

 - I'm an active person.
+I've played sport all my life.
 I've ran two marathons and I'm loooking to complete another in September in a PB.
-- Football
+- Football in all it's forms, watching and playing.
+I'm a Newcastle fan and my european team is Borussia Dortmund.
 - Computer Games; Strategy games including Civilisation V and Total War.
 I've also played a lot of Football Manager   unfotunately
-- Photography
+- Photography; I brought a DSLR a few years ago and it has definitely enhanced my enjoyment when I travel as I consciously look at where I am.